Terms of Service

 8. Third-party services

-Sundial depends on services run by others — including Tesla, Enphase, Google, and Anthropic (Claude) — to function.
+Sundial depends on services run by others — including Tesla, Ford, Enphase, SolarEdge, Emporia, OCPP-compatible wall chargers, Google, and Anthropic (Claude) — to function.
 We don’t control those services, we’re not responsible for their availability or actions, and changes they make may affect what Sundial can do.
 Your relationship with each of them is governed by their own terms and policies.
+Data we retrieve from Providers is provided by them, and we are not responsible for its accuracy, completeness, or timeliness, or for decisions the Service makes based on it.

 9. The Service is provided “as is”